-When the Horizontal Column is divided by axes into four equal rectangles, the two on the right provide a nice snapshot of Athena's face.
+When the Golden Column is divided by axes into four equal rectangles, the two on the right provide a nice snapshot of Athena's face.

-The top two rectangles of Athena's portrait may be moved directly west to become a nearly perfect containing rectangle for Athena's hat - the Hatbox.
-During moving, some things in the head area are oberved to align with incredible precision (consider the magnification!) to the angles set by the (mother) star.
-For instance, the green line is a perfect limit for two turns in the engraved lines, one on the nose, and one just above the forehead.
-Later, we learn how to duplicate the below diagram within the geometric system.
+The top two rectangles of Athena's portrait can be shifted directly west to become a nearly perfect containing rectangle for Athena's hat - the Hatbox.
+During moving, some things in the head area are observed to align with precision (consider the magnification) to the angles set by the (mother) star.
+For instance, the green line is a perfect limit for turns in the engraved lines - the nose, above the forehead, and the white space just before exiting at the top.
+Later on, we duplicate the below diagram from the system.

 Star-rays of Athena's Head